Inngest Alternatives

 Migration steps

-2. Refactor Inngest functions to expose HTTP endpoints.
+2. Refactor Inngest functions to expose HTTP endpoints reachable from QStash.

-3. POST to QStash API with target URL and payload; QStash handles delivery and retries.
+3. POST to QStash API with target URL and payload; QStash handles delivery, retries, and exponential backoff.

-4. Cut over once HTTP delivery patterns work for your use case; cancel Inngest.
+5. Cut over once the HTTP delivery pattern covers your workflows; cancel Inngest.

 Not for: QStash is the wrong fit for workflows needing Step Functions, fan-out/fan-in, or in-process execution; Inngest, Temporal, or Hatchet fit those better.